-Mission, vision, and values statements have a special purpose in strategic planning, a commonly-understood direction unified across the organization.
+Mission, vision, and values statements have a special purpose in strategic planning.
+Often implicit in strategic planning is the need for a change in direction, and mission, vision, and values statements can provide the many employees responsible for making changes (and convincing others to go along with those changes) a commonly-understood direction unified across the organization.